 Arugula Pesto has peppery kick from the arugula and is flavored with parmesan cheese, garlic, lemon zest & pine nuts.
 Use this pesto to dress up a sandwich, stir it into hummus or ranch, or toss it with a bowl of freshly cooked pasta.

 This pesto veers a bit from the basic basil variety.
-Although the usual suspects are still there – pine nuts, parmesan, and garlic – this version has a peppery kick from the arugula, and lemon zest brightens it up on the back end.
+Although the usual suspects are still there – pine nuts, parmesan, and garlic – this version has a kick from the peppery arugula and lemon zest brightens it up on the back end.